StevenKehrli/Trelnex/Trelnex.Core.Data/README.md

     id: id,
     partitionKey: partitionKey);

-// Set the item properties (changes will be tracked if [TrackChange] is applied) createCommand.Item.PublicMessage = "Public #1";
+// Set the item properties (changes will be tracked if [Track] is applied) createCommand.Item.PublicMessage = "Public #1";
 createCommand.Item.PrivateMessage = "Private #1";